MarioVilas/winappdbg/docs/source/Downloads.rst

 ++++++++++++++++

 The `SQL Alchemy <https://www.sqlalchemy.org/>`_ ORM module gives *WinAppDbg* the ability to use a SQL database to store and find crash dumps.
 Most major database engines are supported.

+To use MongoDB databases, you will need to install `PyMongo <https://pymongo.readthedocs.io/en/stable/>_`.

 Install
 -------